nickkounz/salary_calculator/README.md

 ```

 ## The idea
 * Write a function for each output element.
-So that each function can be re-used and maintained.
+So that each function can be re-used and maintained seperately.
-* Rather than use the comparisions between the income and the tax brackets, I decide to use python bisect based on Bisection Algorithm to find the income within the brackets in a much effcient way.
+* Rather than use the comparisions between the income and the tax brackets, I decide to use python bisect based on Bisection Algorithm to find the income within the brackets in a much efficient way.
-* Because csv is the file type that the app is going to get input from, So the app needs to handle the Type, Value Errors from the source csv.
+* Because we are dealing with the csv type source, so the app needs to handle the Type, Value Errors from the source csv.

 ## Run the Application

 ### Prerequisite
 You should be able to run the app on all platforms, such as Windows, Linux and Mac OS.
 Just to make sure you have docker installed.
 ### Preparation
+You can choose either copy the git repo and build the image yourself or pull it straight from the docker hub.
 * Build the image yourself
 ```
 docker build -t nickkounz/calculation:1.0 .